watertap-org/watertap/docs/technical_reference/unit_models/nanofiltration_0D.rst

 Retentate pressure is assumed to be related to feed pressure with an optional pressure drop whilst permeate pressure is assumed to be a degree of freedom, and temperature equality is assumed.
 Temperature and pressure constraints can be removed with configuration arguments.

-This model assumes supports a single liquid phase only and assumes steady-state.
+This model supports a single liquid phase only and assumes steady-state.

 .. index::
    pair: watertap.unit_models.nanofiltration_0D;nanofiltration_0D